Copperminer02/Cancer-Statistical-Study/Breast_Cancer.md

 [Breast Cancer Wisconsin Diagnostic Data Set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)

 This dataset from Kaggle shows the Wisconsin breast cancer diagnostic data set for predictive analysis.
-Ten values were evaluated for each cell nucleus of the breast mass:
+Ten values were evaluated for each cell nucleus of the breast mass.
+The variables in this dataset focus on the size and the texture to categorize the cancer into benign or malignant cancer.

-- radius - mean of distances from center to points on the perimeter

-- texture

-- perimeter

-- area

-- smoothness - variation in radius lengths, smooth margins suggest benign tumors

-- compactness - ratio of the volume & surface area, measures the similarity between the shape of a breast tumor and fitted circle

-- concavity - severity of the concave portions

-- concave points - number of portions around the boundary of the cell with indentations, higher point means more rough than smooth

-- symmetry - observed in breast cancer screening if density increases in one breast compared to another, symmetry is off and indicates possible mass.

-- fractal dimension  - a number quantifying how similar the structure remains with changes in length scale and is related to the structural porosity of the tissue samples Breast Cancer Diagnosis:
-Diagnosis:
-1. Benign: growth that is not considered cancer.
-It will not invade nearby tissue or spread to other parts of the body.
-2. Malignant: cancerous cells that invade nearby tissue and spread to other parts of the body.
-•	The stage of a breast cancer is determined by the cancer’s characteristics.
-For instance, the size and the presence or absence of hormone receptors.
-•	Why is the stage important?
-a.
-Determine the prognosis
-b.
-Determine best treatment option
-•	How is breast cancer staged?
-a.
-Stage of 0 through IV.
-b.
-Stage 0: non-invasive (in original location) to Stage IV: invasive and invaded other parts of the body.
-Source: This information is provided by Breastcancer.org.
-•	Clinical Characteristics:
-a.
-T: size category that describe the original primary tumor.
-1. TX-T4
-b.
-N: lymph node involvement: describes tumor’s migration to lymph nodes.
-1. NX- N3
-c.
-Metastasis: describes the tumor’s invasion to other parts of the party.
-1. MX-M1
-•	Size Measures:
+#### Size Measures:
-a.
-Radius: mean of distances from the center to points on the perimeter
+- Radius: mean of distances from the center to points on the perimeter
-b.
-Radius worst: "worst" or largest mean value for mean of distances from center to points on the perimeter
+- Radius worst: "worst" or largest mean value for mean of distances from center to points on the perimeter
-c.
-Perimeter: size of the core tumor
+- Perimeter: size of the core tumor
-d.
-Fractal dimension: mean for coastline approximation -1
+- Fractal dimension: mean for coastline approximation -1
-e.
-Radius se: standard error for the mean of distances from center to points on the perimeter
+- Radius se: standard error for the mean of distances from center to points on the perimeter
-f.
-Fractal dimension: mean for "coastline approximation" – 1
+- Fractal dimension: mean for "coastline approximation" – 1

-•	Texture Measures:
+#### Texture Measures:
 1. Smoothness: Local variation in radius lengths
 2. Compactness: Mean of Perimeter ^2/area – 1.0
 3. Concavity: mean of severity of concave portions of the contour